NotTheRightGuy/Learning-Git/README.md

 - Repo is short for repositories

-- If you have watched tutorials regaring git before October 1 2020, you would have noticed the word _master_ used for the top branch, but the instead of _master_ , branch _main_ is used as the top and starting of the hierarchical tree.
+- If you have watched tutorials regaring git before October 1 2020, you would have noticed the word _master_ used for the top branch, but instead of _master_ , branch _main_ is used as the top and starting of the hierarchical tree.
 Members are requested to keep this change in mind.

 - The branch structure while working and implementing new features will be as followed main -> dev -> "name"/"feature" (**_Insert your own name and feature name_**)